-The Commission has a small team of experienced community education officers who raise awareness about equal opportunity, human rights and legal obligations to promote the adoption of best practice models through:
+The Commission has a small team of experienced community education officers who raise awareness about equal opportunity, human rights and legal obligations to promote the objects of the Act.
+This is done through the adoption of best practice models in:

 - Organisational training

 - Community education on equal opportunity and human rights

 - Working with stakeholder groups on specific projects

 - Community development work with groups that have specific needs, such as new and emerging migrant and refugees.

 Training which is provided on a fee for service basis is in two categories: Mixed profile and customised.
 Mixed profile training is where courses are publicly advertised, and participants may come from a range of organisations.
 Customised training is where an organisation requests a course exclusively for its staff and the course is adapted to meet the needs of the organisation.